anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

 v3 = GetVector();
 ```

-Now you may ask, how about moving an lvalue ?
+How about moving an lvalue ?

 ```cpp
 std::vector<int> v1 {1, 2, 3, 4, 5, 7};